neutrino2211/webjs/docs/migrate-projects.md

 # Migrating projects

-As of wjs-cli@1.0.0 support for javascript entry points was dropped with html files being the lingua-franca of the tool.
+As of wjs-cli@1.0.0 support for javascript entry points was dropped with html files being the new entry points.
 To migrate your app simply create a file called `index.html` in your app root e.g `app` directory and copy this code into it.

 ```html
 <html>